I haven’t worked with colored pencils seriously since high school, so I’m rounding up this list of colored pencil techniques for you!

 Colored Pencil Online Classes

-These 3 classes look phenomenal to get you started or brush up on some colored pencil skills.
+These 3 classes look phenomenal to get you started or brush up on some colored pencil techniques and skills.
 Did I tell you how excited I get that there are so many amazing online art classes?

 Share This Awesomeness: